Battle of Sangju (1592): Battle

 When one of Yi's peasant conscripts brought word that the Japanese advance contingent had been spotted, Yi refused to believe it and had the man beheaded for spreading rumors.
 He felt that it was impossible that the Japanese could have advanced from Busan to Sangju in only ten days.
 However, the report was soon verified, and Yi deployed his force on a hill behind Sangju.

 Konishi divided his army into two groups.
 The first, led by Konishi and Matsura Shigenobu took the town of Sangju without a fight.
 The second, consisting of 6700 men led by Sō Yoshitoshi, Ōmura Yoshiaki, and Gotō Mototsugu, headed directly to confront Yi.
 They approached through a forest, observed but out of range of Yi's archers.
-The archers failed to send warning to Yi, fearing the same fate as the man who had just been beheaded, and Yi was unaware of the Japanese approach until the vanguard emerged from the forest and shot down a scout less than a 100 meters from his position.
+The archers failed to send warning to Yi, fearing the same fate as the man who had just been beheaded, and Yi was unaware of the Japanese approach until the vanguard emerged from the forest and shot down a scout less than a 100 m from his position.
 The Japanese army then fanned out in three groups and rushed the Koreans.
-At 50 meters Yi's untrained forces broke and were cut down.
+At 50 m Yi's untrained forces broke and were cut down.